markg85/webdavipfs/README.md

 5. There will be lots of bugs!

 ## Setting expectations
+The first smile in each column here is this implementation.
+The second smile in each column is the `rclone` WebDAV implementation.
+I took the rclone WebDAV implementation as example to see how well my implementation works (feature wise) when compared to a project that has had much more development time behind it.

 | *testcase* | Windows | Linux (KDE) | Android (Solid Explorer) |
 | ---------- | ------- | ----- | --------------- |
 | File opens |:cry::cry:|:cry::cry:|:smile::smile:|